dirtylittledirtbike/KronosIOS/README.md

 # Kronos cam for iOS

 Requirements: openFrameworks/iOS 12 (probably wont work on iOS 13).
-kronos cam but indexing through old video frames based on touch.
+kronos camera for iOS.
+This application uses touch screen events to indexing through old video frames that will be drawn into the current video frame.